-You will receive instructions about how to retrieve your results when you take the test.
-Results are usually available within 48 hours, and you are encouraged to start checking at 24 hours.
+When you take a test, you will be given instructions on how to check your results online.
+Results are usually available within 48 hours, though it may take up to 72 hours due to high testing demand.
+You are encouraged to start checking your results after 24 hours.
 All of King County’s test sites use an online results portal.

 You can drive through or walk up to any of King County’s testing sites.